univention/ucs-school/doc/kelvin/docs/installation-configuration.rst

 In the class methods ``pre_create()``, ``post_create()``, ``pre_modify()`` and so on can be implemented.
 They will be executed at the specified time.

-The Python module with the hook class must be stored in the directory ``/var/lib/ucs-school-import/kelvin-hooks``.
+The Python module with the hook class must be stored in the directory ``/var/lib/ucs-school-lib/kelvin-hooks``.
+Please note that it is a different directory than the one from the previous chapter.

 Two examples can be found at `https://github.com/.../hook_example1.py
 <https://github.com/univention/ucs-school/blob/feature/kelvin/ucs-school-lib/usr/share/doc/python-ucs-school/hook_example1.py>`_ and `https://github.com/.../hook_example2.py